SAP-archive/workzone-workflow-journey-app-template/Overview.md

 This UI component is only displayed when the application detects multiple workflow instances that match the query characteristics.
 If this is the case, the UI displays the list of instances, and allows the user to select the appropriate one.
+The view definitiono for this is delivered in `choose.fragment.xml`.

 #### Dismiss

 The dismiss UI happens after the workflow is done, and handles the final cleanup.
-It is handled through the fragment dismiss.fragment.xml.
+It is handled through the fragment `dismiss.fragment.xml`.
 The code allows the user to indicate that resources allocated during the workflow can be removed.